electr0x0/food_donation_platform/README.md

 - `python app.py`

-5. Access the application in your web browser at http://localhost:5000.
+5. Access the application in your web browser at http://domain:5000.

-6. Goto http://localhost:5000/update-groups to create user groups.
+6. Goto these urls http://domain:5000/update-groups & http://domain:5000/init-admin to create user groups and admin user (for first run).

-## Note: Make sure to configure the database connection string and other environment variables as necessary.
+## Note: Make sure to configure the database connection string and other environment variables as necessary found in .env .

 # Contributing: